 Fiordland National Park Visitor Centre

 No trip to Fiordland is complete without visiting the Fiordland National Park Visitor Centre.
-Finalise your itinerary or catch a documentary, engage with the interactive displays, native bird park, or grab a souvenir from the conservation gift shop.
-The whole family will have a wonderful time while learning about this incredible region... and best of all it's free!
+Finalise your itinerary or catch a documentary, engage with the interactive displays and native bird park, or grab a souvenir from the conservation gift shop.
+The whole family will have a wonderful time while learning about this incredible region... and best of all, it's free!
 The experienced, friendly team will ensure that you get the most out of your visit to Fiordland, so pop in to learn about everything from geology to history, flora and fauna and family-friendly day hikes.

 Te Anau Bird Sanctuary Punanga Manu o Te Anau

 Located on the bank of Lake Te Anau, the Sanctuary is a fantastic location to take the family as it allows you to see some of New Zealand's rare birdlife.
-The Bird Sanctuary's headliners are the flightless Takahē and seeing these prehistoric-looking birds is a must-do for visitors to Fiordland.
+The Bird Sanctuary's headliners are the flightless Takahē, and seeing these prehistoric-looking birds is a must-do for visitors to Fiordland.
 Enjoy close-up views of Kākā, the magnificent native forest parrots, Kererū, New Zealand's magnificent wood pigeons and the Tūī with their unique white neck tufts.
-In the waterfowl enclosure you are sure to spot a number of local and international favourites including Mallard Ducks and Canadian Geese.
+In the waterfowl enclosure, you are sure to spot a number of local and international favourites, including Mallard Ducks and Canadian Geese.

 Take the family on an unforgettable trip to Milford Sound Piopiotahi.
 Extraordinary waterfalls, Bottlenose dolphins, New Zealand fur seals and Fiordland crested penguins can be viewed up close on a day cruise.